A new study has shown that women with PCOS are prone to mental health issues

 The study assessed the mental health history of almost 17,000 women diagnosed with PCOS in addition to analysing records of 11 million patients, collected from 674 primary care practises across the UK.
 When compared with women unaffected by PCOS, the study found that those affected were more likely to have mental health challenges.

-One of the study’s authors, Alan Reed acknowledged that there is a need for more understanding about PCOS.
+One of the study’s authors, Aled Rees acknowledged that there is a need for more understanding about PCOS.
 “PCOS is one of the most common conditions affecting young women, and the effect on mental health is still under appreciated.”

 The cause of PCOS is unknown, although it is thought to run in families.
 Women with PCOS have abnormal levels of hormones within the body, including high levels of insulin.
 PCOS can cause irregular periods, weight gain, excessive hair growth, oily skin and acne.
 Some women can find it difficult to get pregnant with PCOS because of a lack of, or irregular ovulation.